Home Tech Chromebook Running Slow – Step By Step Guide To Fix It

 9. Powerwash

-If all other steps fail, it may be time for something more drastic.
-Powerwash is simply another term for a factory reset.
 The powerwash accomplishes a total wipe of the device, making it as good as new.
-Any bugs, settings, or applications responsible for slowing down the computer are wiped away.
+Any bugs, settings, or applications are responsible for slowing the computer are wiped away.

 A powerwash is an effective solution to the Chromebook running slow; however, it has one downside.
 All your data is also wiped away from the computer during the reset.
-It restores your device to its original condition when it was new.
+It restored your device to its original condition when it was new.

-You should back up important files, so they are not lost during the powerwash.
+You should back up important files so they are not lost during the powerwash.
 To continue with the powerwash:

 Go to your device settings.